Hexagon/croner-rust/README.md

 ## Why croner instead of cron or saffron?

-Croner combines the features of cron and saffron, while having fewer dependencies and following the "standards".
+Croner combines the features of cron and saffron, while following the POSIX/Vixie "standards" for the relevant parts.
 See this table:

 Feature              | Croner      | Cron      | Saffron |
 ---------------------|-------------|-----------|---------|